-This is a "qualified written request" under Section 6 of the Real Estate Settlement
+This is a "qualified written request" under Section 6 of the Real Estate Settlement Procedures Act (RESPA).

 I am writing because:

-[Describe the issue or the question you have and/or what action you believe the
+[Describe the issue or the question you have and/or what action you believe the lender should take.]

 [Attach copies of any related written materials.]

-[Describe any conversations with customer service regarding the issue and to whom
+[Describe any conversations with customer service regarding the issue and to whom you spoke.]

 [Describe any previous steps you have taken or attempts to resolve the issue.]

-[List a daytime telephone number in case a customer service representative wishes
+[List a daytime telephone number in case a customer service representative wishes to contact you.]

-Remember that HUD recommends that borrowers' letters include:
+Remember that borrowers' letters should include:

 - the loan number;